zsilbi/obuild/README.md

               }

               const output: OutputFile[] = [];
-              // ...do your transformation logic here and and them to the output array return output;
+              // ...do your transformation logic here and add the processed files to the output array return output;
             },
           ],